About the College

 The scholarship in AESE is related to people, society, and economic systems grounded in theory and methods from the social, behavioral and economic sciences.
 We develop and employ approaches to discover fundamental and applied principles that advance science and improve the health, prosperity and welfare of people in Pennsylvania and beyond.

-The Department of Agricultural Economics, Sociology, and Education has five graduate programs: Energy, Environmental, and Food Economics, Rural Sociology, Agricultural and Extension Education, Applied Youth, Family, and Community Education, and Community and Economic Development
+The Department of Agricultural Economics, Sociology, and Education has four graduate programs: Energy, Environmental, and Food Economics; Rural Sociology; Education, Development and Community Engagement; and Community and Economic Development

 The Energy, Environmental, and Food Economics (EEFE) is a unique intercollege graduate degree program providing state-of-the-art training in economics and quantitative methods as applied to the energy economics, policy and systems, natural resources and the environment, and food industrial organization.